scala/scala-swing/README.md

 - `scala.swing`: All widget classes and traits.
 - `scala.swing.event`: The event hierarchy.

 ## Examples

 A number of examples can be found in the `examples` project.
-A good place to start is  `[12] scala.swing.examples.UIDemo` (_index number may be different for you_).
+A good place to start is `[16] scala.swing.examples.UIDemo`.
 This pulls in the all the other examples into a tabbed window.

 ```
 $ sbt examples/run